Your Brain's Rendering Pipeline,

 fovea para periph

 iPhone 14 — article.
 The same article page at mobile scale.
-Much of the content sits in the parafoveal zone, where feature integration starts to blur individual elements.
+Much of the content sits in the parafoveal zone, where feature integration starts to pool individual elements into texture.

 Dashboard on iPhone 14 viewport